 Include in the total any amounts from the additional sheet you attached because you had more than two casualties or thefts.

-Fill out this section if you claim a theft loss deduction for a Ponzi-type investment scheme and you meet both of the following conditions.
+Fill out Section C if you claim a theft loss deduction for a Ponzi-type investment scheme and you meet both of the following conditions.

 You qualify to use Revenue Procedure 2009-20, as modified by Revenue Procedure 2011-58.

 You choose to follow the procedures in the guidance.

 If you meet both conditions, fill out Section C in lieu of Appendix A in Revenue Procedure 2009-20.